schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/readme.md

 using `sc.cmd` (or `sc.sh` on Unix).

 ## Installing From the Debian Package
+The [Debian schemacrawler package](https://github.com/adriens/schemacrawler-deb) is maintained by Adrien Sales <Adrien.Sales at GMail>.

-Download the [Debian schemacrawler package](), and install it using `sudo dpkg -i schemacrawler-12.01.01.deb`.
+Download the [Debian schemacrawler package](https://github.com/adriens/schemacrawler-deb), and install it using `dpkg`, following instructions on the GitHub project website.
 SchemaCrawler gets installed in `/opt/schemacrawler`.
 You can run SchemaCrawler using the `schemacrawler` command, which will be on the PATH.

 # Using SchemaCrawler in Your Projects